benedekrozemberczki/NMFADMM/README.md

 ```
 ### Datasets

 The code takes an input matrix from a csv file.
 Every row indicates a (user, item, value) triplet.
-The first row is a header.
+Values are separated by commas and the first row is a header.
 Rows and columns should be indexed starting with 0.
 A sample matrix for the `Twitch Taiwan` dataset is included in the  `input/` directory.
 The structure of the matrix is the following:

 | **User ID** | **Item ID** | **Positive Value** |
 | --- | --- | --- |